Sermons

 24 May 2020

 There seemed to be a feel of jubilation this week when I spoke with people.
-The first of the lockdown restrictions were eased which allowed family members to once again visit.
-With many mothers unable to see their children and grandchildren on Mother’s Day it was a feeling of joy when our Premier announced we… Read more
+The first of the lockdown restrictions were eased which allowed family members to once again… Read more

 Year A – 6th Sunday of Easter – The Known God